 COVID-19 diagnostic testing is done to find out if you're currently infected with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).

-The U.S. Food and Drug Administration (FDA) approved two types of tests for diagnosing COVID-19 — molecular and antigen:
+The U.S. Food and Drug Administration (FDA) approved these types of tests for diagnosing a COVID-19 infection:

 Why it's done

-In the U.S., your doctor may recommend a COVID-19 diagnostic test if:
+In the U.S., a COVID-19 diagnostic test is needed if:

 - You have COVID-19 symptoms, such as fever, cough, tiredness or shortness of breath